unicode-org/icu4x/ffi/diplomat/cpp/docs/source/segmenter_word_ffi.rst

         Construct an :cpp:class:`ICU4XWordSegmenter` with automatically selecting the best available LSTM or dictionary payload data.

-        Note: When both LSTM and dictionary payload data are available, it uses dictionary for Chinese and Japanese, and LSTM for Burmese, Khmer, Lao, and Thai.
+        Note: currently, it uses dictionary for Chinese and Japanese, and LSTM for Burmese, Khmer, Lao, and Thai.

         See the `Rust documentation for try_new_auto_unstable <https://unicode-org.github.io/icu4x-docs/doc/icu/segmenter/struct.WordSegmenter.html#method.try_new_auto_unstable>`__ for more information.